Skip to content

 Key Takeaway: JsonProvider generates types from sample JSON.
 Provides compile-time safety and IntelliSense for JSON data.

-Why It Matters: Type providers eliminate manual DTO definitions and runtime reflection.
-API clients accessing weather services get immediate compile errors when JSON schemas change, catching breaking changes before deployment instead of discovering them in production.
+Why It Matters: Type providers eliminate manual DTO class definitions and runtime reflection overhead, generating compile-time types directly from data schemas.
+API clients using JsonProvider get immediate compile errors when upstream JSON schemas change, catching breaking changes in CI/CD before deployment.
+This dramatically reduces the feedback cycle for schema changes from "production alert" to "build failure", turning runtime errors into compile-time errors in data-intensive F# applications.

 Example 39: Type Providers - CSV